⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 💰 How NKE Makes Money

-• NIKE, Inc. designs, develops, markets, and sells athletic and casual footwear, apparel, equipment, accessories, and services for men, women, and kids globally.
+• NIKE, Inc. designs, develops, markets, and sells athletic and casual footwear, apparel, equipment, and accessories globally.

 Revenue Breakdown